scarborough-courtney/ohimanual/R_tutes/R_tutes_intro.md

     * [`dplyr::group_by()`:](R_tutes_dplyr.md#dplyrgroup_by)
     groups data by specified variables, allowing for group-level data processing.

-Use OHI best practices to keep your code friendly:
+Use OHI best practices to keep your code reader-friendly:
 * [notes](R_tutes_notes.md)